AmroAbdrabo/application-of-online-anomaly-detection-using-one-class-classification-to-z24/readme.md

 </div>

 \
-Once the eda.ipynb is ran, you should have as output X_train_new.npy, labels_train_new.npy, X_test_new.npy, and labels_test_new.npy.
+Once the eda.ipynb has ran, you should have as output X_train_new.npy, labels_train_new.npy, X_test_new.npy, and labels_test_new.npy.
 Save these inside a folder called /features inside the directed referenced by environment variable Z24_DATA.
 Next, run the river_experiments_occ_new.ipynb (inside Chapter3-ActiveLearning) notebook to get the outputs for the online learning segment of the project.

 ## Ansys Simulated Vibration Data Generation